-Morning and EveningFor the evening of March 27th
+Morning and EveningFor the morning of July 6th

 by Charles H. Spurgeon